 We started using Big Data technologies more than 7 years ago, when Hadoop was still in Beta.
 We did not start using Big Data technologies because we were so smart as to predict it was going to be the future of data, it was just chance and necessity.

 We had a product for ORM (online reputation management).
 This product was collecting Internet comments about more than 400 hundred companies.
-After collecting all these comments we were processing them with our semantic engine, to make reports and to send alerts to our clients.
-With Web 2.0 the information in the Internet started to grow exponentially; all the blogs were generating millions of posts and comments.
+After collecting all these comments we were processing them with our semantic engine, making reports, and to send alerts to our clients.
+With Web 2.0 the information on the Internet started to grow exponentially; all the blogs were generating millions of posts and comments.
 Thus, our semantic engine was taking longer to process each day, until we were not able to send the reports before 9am.
 We discussed ways of solving the problem, e.g., to increase the number of servers as well as other solutions.
 As you have already imagined, one of the solutions was to use a very incipient technology called Hadoop to optimize our semantic engine processing.
 We were young and brave (we still are) and we followed that path.
 It was really hard; Hadoop Beta had a lot of bugs.
 After several months, we were able to implement a MapReduce style program for our semantic engine and make our first test.
 The results were impressive; we shortened the time needed to process all the comments from 12 hours to less than 30 minutes.
-It was awesome; of course we knew that the semantic processing was pretty “map reducible”, but it blew our minds anyway.
+It was awesome; of course, we knew that the semantic processing was pretty “map reducible”, but it blew our minds anyway.
 That was the moment we fell in love with Big Data technology.

 Stratio: A pure Spark enterprise platform